Legal entities in the Netherlands

 - Method of appointment of the directors;

-- Powers of the various organisational units;
+- Powers of the various organisational units and directors;

 - How meetings are organised;